Ward: G Term: October 2017-2021

 She endeavours to have the Board implement Truth and Reconciliation Commission (TRC) recommendations and hopes to develop relationships with the city and province, to better work together around planning issues.
 She believes in making decisions grounded in good research and community input.

-Bridget holds an MA in Intercultural and International Communication, a Bachelor of Applied Communications in Professional Writing, and is a graduate of Victoria School.
+Bridget holds a master of arts in intercultural and international communication, a bachelor of applied communications in professional writing, and is a graduate of Victoria School.
 She has worked as a research analyst, consultant, educator, writer and editor.
 Currently, she is a PhD student in the Department of Educational Policy Studies with the University of Alberta Faculty of Education, where she is interested in youth participation in politics and civil society.